jakegiltsoff/sassline/README.md

 OpenType features are enabled with `font-feature-settings` to give the most appropriate formatting of text and some flourishes in the headings if available in the web font and supported in the browser.

+Sassline includes some basic layouts, and includes mixins to create a main column with optimal measure and a sidebar that doesn’t get too narrow.

 ## Root font-size = ½ line-height

 Sassline works by setting the root font-size as half the line-height of the standard paragraph text.
 The height of the baseline grid is then effectively set at 2rem, with increments at each 1rem.
-This makes it nice and easy to work proportionally from the baseline with integer rem values.
-This is based of a technique for setting text in print documents.
+This makes it nice and easy to work proportionally from the baseline with integer rem values to create harmony in your layout and typography.
+This is based off a technique for setting text in print documents.

 ## Documentation

 Sassline is fully commented with details in the SCSS.
 Set the font sizes with the `fontsize` mixin, set the spacing using the `baseline` mixin or set both at once with the `sassline` mixin.
 Use rems for everything else.
 Full documentation is in the works.

-### Compiling Sass

-Using Sass 3.3.7+:

-`sass --watch assets/sass:assets/css`

-Alternatively a Mixture simple project settings file is included which will compile the Sass + minify for you (as well as much more).
+### Running / compiling

-You can also use your preferred methods for compiling sass as long as you have Sass 3.3.7+.
+You can also use your preferred methods for compiling Sass as long as you have Sass 3.3.7+.
 To just include the necessary partials in your existing sass project, you only need to import [sassline-base.scss](assets/sass/_sassline-base.scss).

+If you want to run Sassline as a standalone project use the gulp setup included (or modify it to your needs).

+1. Clone the repo or grab the zip file
+2. Open a terminal window and `cd` into this directory
+3. Run `npm install -g gulp` (this may need sudo in front)
+4. Run `npm install`

+Once that is done you can start the server with `gulp` and stop it with `ctrl` + `c`.

+The pages will run at http://localhost:1234/

 ### Sass file structure